Octa To Sponsor A Coding Bootcamp For Underprivileged Youth

-(MENAFN- Media OutReach Newswire) KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 22 April 2024 - Oct will finance a coding bootcamp for students of Ideas Academy, an inclusive secondary school located in Kuala Lumpur that focuses on providing young people from diverse backgrounds with a well-rounded academic and extra-curricular education.
+data-text="Octa to sponsor a coding bootcamp for underprivileged youth" data-link=" to sponsor a coding bootcamp for underprivileged youth" class="whatsapp">Shar KUALA LUMPUR, MALAYSIA - Media OutReach Newswire - 22 April 2024 - Octa will finance a coding bootcamp for students of Ideas Academy, an inclusive secondary school located in Kuala Lumpur that focuses on providing young people from diverse backgrounds with a well-rounded academic and extra-curricular education.
 Three blocks of educational sessions will take place between June and November on campus and online for students aged 16 and above.

 Fully funded by Octa, sponsored student slots will be allocated to refugees supported by UNHCR (the UN Refugee Agency).
 To promote diversity, equity, and inclusion, Octa will grant at least 50% of the slots within the programme to female students.